yuval-dimri/malasimha/README.md

-# Robot Controller
+# Malasimha

-Welcome to the Robot Controller repository!
+Welcome to the Malasimha repository!
+"Malasimha" is Hebrew for "what to put inside," reflecting the drag-and-drop interface for building custom robotic control solutions.
 This project provides a versatile and powerful interface for controlling robots using Python and the Streamlit package.
 It supports multiple communication protocols, making it suitable for a variety of robotic applications.

 ## Features